-From an internal blog about the 'must, should, could' approach:

-"It's an approach I have been trialling at home too.
+From an internal blog about the 'must, should, could' approach: "It's an approach I have been trialling at home too.
 My oldest son started secondary school in September, and alongside new friends and new sports teams has also come new expectations about homework.
 I like to think I have a lot of good advice to offer when it comes to homework, but my son is less convinced!
 He wants to do it in his own way and doesn't believe my advice can possibly be relevant to his unique (?) circumstances.
 So, I've given up the long lectures full of 'you will' and 'I expect' and taken a bit of a step back.
 I'm clear about what the 'musts' are - his homework must be done on time; what the 'shoulds' are - he should read the assignment properly so he knows what is expected of him; and what the 'coulds' are - for instance, he could plan his work so he doesn't leave it all to the last minute.
 While I don't doubt there will be struggles ahead it's definitely helping.
-He knows what the non negotiables are, but he's also empowered to do things in ways that suit him, and hopefully refine and develop those approaches as he goes along!"

-4. Give clear and targeted instructions and recommendations
+He knows what the non-negotiables are, but he's also empowered to do things in ways that suit him, and hopefully refine and develop those approaches as he goes along!"
+4. Give clear and targeted instructions and recommendationsMake it clear what action readers need to take.

-Readers can quickly understand what they need to do and your writing

-Make it clear what action readers need to take.
 Address readers as 'you' and use the present tense.
-Include relevant examples to illustrate your message. will hold their attention in a simple and direct way.
+Include relevant examples to illustrate your message.
+Why?

+Readers can quickly understand what they need to do and your writing will hold their attention in a simple and direct way.
+Example

 "The process of deleting paper records is usually straightforward: you can shred or incinerate files and the information is permanently destroyed.
 It's not as easy with electronic information.
-You should follow this process to delete it:

-- Move information to a recycle bin or wastebasket. - Delete it from the recycle bin. - The space it occupies on the computer is now designated as free which means you can overwrite it with new information."
+You should follow this process to delete it: - Move information to a recycle bin or wastebasket. - Delete it from the recycle bin. - The space it occupies on the computer is now designated as free which means you can overwrite it with new information."
+Style and accessibility rules Everyone's writing style varies, so these rules make sure that all our documents are consistent.

-If you would like to give us feedback on the content of this page, please fill in this form.

-Style and accessibility rules

-Everyone's writing style varies, so these rules make sure that all our documents are consistent.
 It's also a legal requirement that our documents are accessible and you're responsible for doing this.
-Following these rules will make sure that your readers can understand, navigate and trust your writing.
+Following these rules will make sure that your readers understand, navigate and trust your writing.
 We have listed the rules in alphabetical order, not in order of importance.

-piurai

-Tables

-If you would like to give us feedback on the content of this page, please fill in this form.

-Abbreviations and acronyms

-Don't put full stops in abbreviations.
+Abbreviations and acronyms Don't put full stops in abbreviations.
 Don't use etc (particularly when following eg).
 Spell out the name or technical term the first time you use it with the acronym in brackets.
 Don't include an extra 'the' or quotation marks within the brackets.
 Use the acronym on its own after the first instance and use it sparingly.
 Don't explain mainstream acronyms that you would expect readers to be familiar with, such as BBC, ITV or CCTV.

-It can be difficult for readers to know what acronyms stand for as they are not descriptive.

-- eg

-- ie

-- Mr

-- Mrs

-- Ms

-- Data Protection Act (DPA)

-- Executive Team (ET)

-- Information Commissioner's

-Office (ICO)

-- Greater Manchester Police (GMP)

-If you would like to give us feedback on the content of this page, please fill in this form.
+Why?